-From 1 January 2011, The Nottingham came within the scope of the Regulator's Remuneration Code (then the FSA).
-As a result those individuals who comprise Remuneration Code staff also fall within the remit of the Remuneration Committee.
+The Society is within the scope of the Regulator's Remuneration Code.
+As a result, those individuals who comprise Remuneration Code staff also fall within the remit of the Remuneration Committee.

 The Committee comprises a minimum of three non-executive directors (one of which acts as Chairman of the Committee) and the Chief Executive, Head of People & Development, Senior Legal Counsel & Company Secretary attend.